lab-101010/127.0.0.1/automotive/self-driving-cars/project/self-driving-car-rl/readme.md

 Building a self-driving car based reinforcement learning and deep learning

+The strategy applied in this project allows to avoid objects in the road (this can be: when the car goes out of road and overtake the lane, or even others cars ...)
+This doesn't classify which type of objects are in front of the car.
+It only avoids them.

+- If it succeeds => positive reward(+1), negative reward otherwise.
+And we repeat the action  until the agent learn by itself how to avoid these objects (RL magic !)
+- Some applications of this project
+    - Autonomous shuttles
+    - Delivery robots(in factory, production lines )
+    - Autonomous racing cars ...

 ## requirements
 Linux :
 <-- conda install pytorch==0.3.1 -c pytorch -->